ddrigmaiden/BadAppleProject/content/about.md

 ## Technology Stack

 The Bad Apple database and web app will rely on client side web browser technology and the decentralized web for hosting.
-Our system for collecting processing internal affairs reports includes using PDF pre-processing utilities, optical character recognition (OCR), artificial intelligence (AI) large language model (LLM) for classification, and human review to verify AI work product.
+Our system for collecting and processing internal affairs reports includes using PDF pre-processing utilities, optical character recognition (OCR), an artificial intelligence (AI) large language model (LLM) for classification, and human review to verify AI work product.
 Further details on the technical aspects of the Bad Apple Project are outlined below.

 ```mermaid
 %%{init: { "graph": { "wrap": true, "width":300 } } }%%